responsive web design for Orbus Software

 SEO

 Responsive web design significantly impacts search engine optimisation (SEO) and can dramatically influence a website’s visibility and ranking on search engine results pages (SERPs).
 With the advent of mobile-first indexing by search engines like Google, the mobile-friendliness and responsiveness of a website are crucial ranking factors.
-Here’s how responsive web design and SEO are interconnected:
+Here’s how RWD and SEO are interconnected:

 1. Mobile-First Indexing